ExcessPhase/theExpressionEngine/README.md

 The first argument to expressionSet::evaluate*() is the vector for temporaries first and outputs second.
 The outputs start with index expressionSet::getTempSize().
 ## News
+The multithreaded version (BTHREADED=true) seems to be much slower than the singlethreaded one -- being mostly busy with locking/unlocking mutexes.

 Got DSL operators working using some tricks.

 Fixed bug causing certain unary functions to throw when calling evaluateLLVM() on them.